Weekly Meal Prep Made Easy

 There are a lot of benefits to meal prepping in order to create multiple meals or snacks for the upcoming week.
-It can reduce stress, save time and money, and help you and your loved ones eat healthier.
-Think of having lunches already prepped so you don’t have to spend time making them every morning, or stress about what you’re going to make.
-Not buying a lunch every day is easier on your wallet as well!
-And, it’s so nice to come home knowing what’s for dinner because it’s prepped and ready to cook in a jiffy.
+It can reduce stress, save time and money, and help you and your loved ones eat a little healthier, too.

 Prepping Your Meals

 The beauty of prepping is all the time you will save.
 In most cases, you can make multiple meals in about the same amount of time it takes to make just one.
 And, while you’re planning meals, think of those that can be frozen and reheated later.
-Making more than usual will leave you with dinners you can freeze for another busy week.
+Making more than usual will leave you with dinners you can freeze and use when you’re in a pinch.
 Cooking a big batch of rice, portioning into freezer bags and freezing it is a great way to shave cooking time off weeknight meals for a fast stir-fry, fried rice or simple side dish.
 You’ll thank yourself later for thinking ahead now!

 This practice is another way to ease your way into meal prep.
 When you’re making the evening meal, simply make extra.
-You can pack up the leftovers in reusable containers ready to take to work or pack for the kids.
-Tah-dah!
-Your lunch prep was made painless by including it in last night’s dinner.
+You can pack up the leftovers in reusable containers to save for the next day or freeze for later.
 Try making extra taco toppings for dinner and turn them into taco salads for the next day’s lunch.
 A few corn chips in a resealable baggie can be crumbled on top just before eating to create a satisfying crunch.

 Put a Lid on It